 How did I get fleas in my bed?

 Fleas are tiny parasites that live off the blood of warm-blooded animals.
 They typically go after cats, dogs, and other furred-or-feathered animals but can infest human homes as well.

 If you have fleas in and around your bed and your home, they likely came from one of your pets or another animal in your home.

 If you don’t have pets and you’re still getting fleas in your bed, it might be time to check around your home for other potential sources of fleas.

-Although fleas are tiny, they can cause a lot of discomfort.
+Although fleas are tiny, they can cause a lot of discomforts.
 People often wonder how they got fleas in the first place, and it’s not always easy to determine the source.
 Flea bites can be itchy and irritating, and some people don’t react to them at all.

 If you’re having trouble ridding your home of fleas, make sure to take into account all possible sources of infestation and consult with a professional if necessary.

 How many flea eggs will you have in your bed?